ramseylab/eqtlchiptest/docs/supp.md

 (Submitted to the Journal of Bioinformatics and Computational Biology, August 2016)

 **Table S1.
-TFs known to play regulatory function in monocytes, based on a literature review**
+TFs known to have regulatory functions in monocytes, based on a literature review**

 | Year | Authors | Transcription Factors | Reference No. |
 | --- | --- | --- | --- |